chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 Delete individual Policyfiles by selecting the ellipses icon {{< fontawesome class="fas fa-ellipsis-h" >}} and then **Delete**:

 {{< figure src="/images/automate/delete-policyfiles.png" alt="Delete Policyfiles">}}

+### Policy Group

+The Chef Infra Server integration lets you:

+- Search for a Policy Group
+- View all the Policy Groups
+- View the details of a Policy Group

+#### Search for a Policy Group

+Use the search bar on the Policy Groups tab (**Chef Infra Server > Policy Groups**) to find a policy group from the list.
+Enter the name of a policy group in the search bar to view matching Policy Groups.

+{{< figure src="/images/automate/search-for-a-policygroup.png" alt="Search for a Policy Group">}}

+#### View the details of a Policy Group

+Select a Policy Group to view the Policy Group Information and METADATA of that Policy Group.

+{{< figure src="/images/automate/details-of-the-policygroup.png" alt="Details of a Policy Group">}}

 ## Troubleshoot